kitswas/git-for-all/Chapters/chapter1.md

 1. You need to preview (`stage`) the changes before you can commit them.
 2. You need to provide a name (`message`) for the save.

+> And how do I load a save?

+The git equivalent of loading a save is called `checkout`.

+### The three sections of a git project

+1. Working directory - This is the folder (`MyProject`) that you see in your file explorer.
+It contains all the files that you are working on.
+2. Staging area - This is the preview area where you can select the changes that you want to commit.
+3. Repository - This is the hidden folder `.git` that contains all the information about the project.